 Demand-led skilling: Equip more than 3 million people with the skills to get a job or build a business.

 Employment and entrepreneurship outcomes: Increase our focus on the successful transition from skill-building programs to sustainable jobs and businesses, and improve our collective ability to measure and report on these outcomes.

 Collaboration for systemic change: Bring together organizations across sectors to create large-scale, lasting solutions aimed at closing global employment gaps.

 Since fiscal 2011, Accenture has equipped more than 800,000 people with workplace and entrepreneurial skills.

 Our people are the driving force behind our Skills to Succeed initiative, and it is an enormous source of pride for them.
 They share their time, skills and counsel by volunteering and providing pro bono services for activities such as conducting soft skills workshops for jobseekers, creating new technology solutions for skills training, implementing new technology platforms for our nonprofit partners and providing long-term mentoring support for entrepreneurs.

-We help our people maximize the impact of their personal contributions by providing convenient opportunities to offer services, financial assistance and time to help their communities.
+We help our people maximize the impact of their personal contributions by providing convenient opportunities to volunteer and make personal donations to help their communities.
 Consequently, in fiscal 2014, our people participated in nearly 600,000 hours of Accenture-sponsored corporate citizenship programs, up from 518,000 hours in 2013.